Fixed Annuities Pros & Cons

 Protecting Your Money

 Most states offer annuities some form of creditor protection.
-Some states protect all of the annuity proceeds from creditors, where others just protect the beneficiary's interest.
+Some states protect all of the annuity proceeds from creditors, whereas others just protect the beneficiary's interest.

 Should You Buy a Fixed Annuity?

-Fixed annuities are a predictable, low-risk way to accumulate money and create guaranteed income that you can't outlive.
-They can work especially well for people in higher tax brackets with time horizons of 3 to 5 years.
+Fixed annuities are a predictable, low-risk way to accumulate money and create guaranteed income you can't outlive.
+They can work especially well for people in higher tax brackets with time limits of three to five years.
+But they don't work for everyone.

 Share this page on Twitter Share this page on Facebook Share this page on LinkedIn